SeriousOldMan/Simulator-Controller/README.md

 #### Latest release build

-[6.8.6.0-release](https://cutt.ly/FtRnSQzJ) (Changes: Fixed AC sector times, Fixed LMU grid for absent cars, Filter for multiclass warnings after a pitstop, Corner name in "Session State.json", Update available tyre compounds in "Strategy Workbench", Added missing translations, Fixed "plan_pitstop" event for the Engineer, Fixed "report_low_energy" event for the Engineer.)
+[6.8.6.0-release](https://cutt.ly/FtRnSQzJ) (Changes: Fixed AC sector times, Fixed LMU grid for absent cars, Filter for multiclass warnings after a pitstop, Corner name in "Session State.json", Update available tyre compounds in "Strategy Workbench", Added missing translations, Fixed "plan_pitstop" event for the Engineer, Fixed "report_low_energy" event for the Engineer, Fixed weather information by the Strategist in the first lap.)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes#6860) and - sometimes even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-686) of this version and all the versions you might have skipped, before installing and using this version.